 Making Your Appointment

 Ready to make your appointment at local bridal shops?
 First, take a look at the boutiques in your area (and don’t forget to read the reviews!)
 If you’re looking for a specific designer, ensure they carry the line.
 Call ahead, or schedule online, based on your availability.
-Belle Vogue Bridal, an Essense of Australia, Martina Liana and Stella York retailer, recommends considering a weekday appointment.
+True Society Bridal, an Essense of Australia, Martina Liana, Stella York, and All Who Wander retailer, recommends considering a weekday appointment.
 “It’s a much more personalized shopping experience when your stylist can focus on you and your bridal party.
 It’s more of a sentimental, private appointment.”
 Remember to bring your undergarments you plan on wearing for the wedding (don’t forget nude underwear!) and a pair of heels to practice walking.

 When choosing the entourage for your dress shopping experience, think of the people whose opinions matter the most.
 This is not the time to reconnect with an old frenemy; even if you and a close family member tend to butt heads, consider going without them.
 This is your time, don’t let anyone else ruin it.
 We recommend a maximum of 5 people (and make sure those attendees have your best interest and feelings in mind.)